ericoporto/ags-manual-wiki/EnginePluginRun-timeAPI.md

 Returns NULL if you specify a function that doesn't exist.

+The `funcName` is formed using following syntax:
+* For regular, global functions: `FunctionName^N`;
+* For struct's member functions: `StructName::FunctionName^N`;
+* For struct's attribute: `StructName::get_AttributeName`, `StructName::set_AttributeName`.
+* For struct's indexed (array) attribute: `StructName::geti_AttributeName`, `StructName::seti_AttributeName`.

+The `^N` suffix is specifying the expected number of arguments, and is useful if there are several variants of the same function with shorter and longer argument list.
+It may be omitted, but that is only safe if the script function does not have variants.

+Attribute's getters and setters do not need `^N`, because their argument list is always exact:
+* Regular attribute's getter has no args; setter has 1 arg: the new value;
+* Indexed attribute's getter has 1 arg, which is the index; setter has 2 args: the index and the new value.

 **IMPORTANT:** You **must** cast the result to the correct function type in order to call it - i.e. you must know how many parameters the function expects, and call it appropriately.
 Failure to do so will corrupt the stack and likely crash the engine.

 **IMPORTANT:** If you specify the name of an actual function in the script, for example repeatedly_execute, it will return an address - however, this will be a script address and attempting to call it will crash the game. **Only** use this feature to obtain the address of AGS's script functions as documented in the manual.